Monday, November 25, 2024

 If you’re looking for a lighter option, a side salad with a tangy vinaigrette dressing can balance out the richness of the stew.
 Another great option is to serve a creamy coleslaw, which can add a refreshing crunch to the meal.
 For those who prefer a heartier side, roasted root vegetables like parsnips or turnips can complement the flavors of the stew.
 Experiment with different side dishes to find the perfect pairing for your Austrian beef stew.

-See also Beef Stew Best Potatoes
+See also How Many Calories In Beef Stew

 Variations of Austrian beef stew – regional differences and adaptations